 The Association provides Certificates of Achievement to all student-athletes and to the school for each team that achieves a minimum combined GPA of 3.00 (gold) or 2.50 (silver).
-Principal or Athletic Director can access these certificates on the MIAA website.
+Principal or Athletic Director should determine and request via MIAA.